 But the Singkíl is in fact secular, performed by the Ummah communities of the Maranao and Maguindanao, but has roots in pre-Islamic Mindanao, and is regarded as the oldest most golden Filipino dance.

-It is either named after the heavy leg bracelets or anklets of silver, nickel or brass with chiming bells of the same name worn on the ankles of the Maranao princess, or the act of voluntarily or accidentally entangling on one’s feet in either vines or tall grass because singkil as a word literally means “to entangle the feet with disturbing objects or anything in your path”
+It is either named after the heavy leg bracelets or anklets of silver, nickel, or brass with chiming bells of the same name worn on the ankles of the Maranao princess.
+Or the act of voluntarily or accidentally entangling one’s feet in either vines or tall grass because singkil literally means 'to entangle the feet with disturbing objects or anything in your path'.

->

-> It is danced with fans and bamboo poles, and is an expression of grace delicately balanced within danger, as the dancers must step nimbly between moving bamboo poles that could trip them up or crush their ankles with a single mistake.
+It is danced with fans and bamboo poles, and is an expression of grace delicately balanced within danger, as the dancers must step nimbly between moving bamboo poles that could trip them up or crush their ankles with a single mistake.

->

-> It is to present her eligibility in a conscious or unconscious advertisement to potential suitors for her future marriage while displaying the agility of the young girl turning into a woman with every step.
+It is to present her eligibility in a conscious or unconscious advertisement to potential suitors for her future marriage while displaying the agility of the young girl turning into a woman with every step.

->

-> Initially, the dance was performed with just one pair of bamboo poles, but eventually adopting the use of two crisscrossing pairs arranged in either a parallel or rectangular fashion.
+Initially, the dance was performed with just one pair of bamboo poles, but eventually adopting the use of more pairs, arranged in either crisscross, parallel or rectangular fashion.

->

-> For the music, the musicians match the tempo of the clapping bamboo with a Kulintang (an ancient musical instrumental composed on a row of small, horizontally laid gongs) and Agung (a set of two wide-rimmed, vertically suspended gongs) ensemble that always accompanies the dance.
+For the music, the musicians match the tempo of the clapping bamboo with a Kulintang (an ancient musical instrumental composed on a row of small, horizontally laid gongs) and Agung (a set of two wide-rimmed, vertically suspended gongs) that always accompanies the dance.

->

-> The more modern version of this dance is divided into four movements:
+The more modern version of this dance is divided into four movements: